Completely removing Wispr Flow from your device

 Reach out to our support team if:

-Include your platform, device model, and which steps you completed when reaching out.
+Include your platform, device model, and which steps you completed.
+You can reach support directly from the app:

 Desktop: Click the Help button, then select Talk to support.